across the world

 Insurance companies that have just begun their journey toward digital transformation can take the required support from outsourcing firms.
-Companies that remain proactive, be updated with industry trends, and seek advice from experts and professionals are likely to better deal with the series of challenges arisen due to COVID-19.
+Companies that remain proactive are in a better position.
+They stay updated with industry trends and seek advice from experts and professionals.
+This approach helps them effectively deal with the series of challenges that have arisen due to COVID-19.

 What should insurers consider in post-pandemic time?

 In the future, comprehensive business insurance or policies that can cover business interruption will be in high demand.
 Insurers will also need to focus on digital transformation.
 After the COVID-19 crisis comes to an end, insurers must put all required efforts to accelerate digital transformation by collaborating with reliable technology partners.